VisionExpo/Stock_price_prediction/README.md

 - TensorFlow team for the deep learning framework
 - Streamlit team for the web app framework
-- Tiingo for providing stock data access
+- yfinance for providing stock data access
 - The open-source community for various libraries used in this project

 ## 📞 Contact